Chest compressions — The first-line response

 • Chest compressions must be at least 2 inches deep with each down-stroke.

-• Rate of compressions must be 100 per minute.
+• The rate of compressions must be 100 to 120 per minute.

-Chest compressions with ventilation can be provided by those who are trained in the technique and will be performed by professional medical staff.
+Chest compressions with ventilation can be provided by those trained in the technique and professional medical staff.

 Complications

 The object of chest compression is to supply blood to the brain, heart, and other vital organs of the body until accurate medical treatment can be provided.
-If chest compression is not started as quickly as possible the person experiencing cardiac arrest is likely to die.
-Complications may include fracture of the ribs, broken teeth, infections, and puncture of the lung.
-5 These problems are normally controllable and should not stop anyone from performing CPR.
-If CPR is performed on someone who didn’t need it, though it can be uncomfortable for that person, only about 2% suffer any type of injury as a result.
+If chest compression is not started as quickly as possible, the person experiencing cardiac arrest is likely to die.
+Complications may include fractures of the ribs, broken teeth, infections, and punctures of the lung.
+5 The risk of injury should not stop anyone from performing CPR.
+If CPR is performed on someone who doesn’t need it, though it can be uncomfortable for that person, only about 2% suffer any type of injury as a result.

 Conclusion

-It is very uncommon that only chest compressions can recover the heart.
-However, by continuing constant chest compressions you can dramatically improve the odds of survival by maintaining the victim’s heart in a condition that increases the likelihood that shocks from a defibrillator, administered through bystanders using an automated external defibrillator (AED), or administered by paramedics will result in survival.
+It is very uncommon for only chest compressions to recover the heart.
+However, by continuing constant chest compressions you can dramatically improve the odds of survival by maintaining the victim’s heart in a condition that increases the likelihood that shocks from a defibrillator, administered through bystanders using an automated external defibrillator (AED) or administered by paramedics will result in survival.
 4

 Chest compressions are the first line response in CPR.
-If you are hesitant to do mouth-to-mouth, chest compressions alone may still be life-saving.6 It’s far better to do something than to do nothing at all if you are afraid and doubtful of your knowledge and abilities.
-Remember, the difference between you doing something and doing nothing could be someone’s life 1 For more information in this regard checkout our ACLS BLS recertification online and take CPR online classes.
+If you are hesitant to do mouth-to-mouth, chest compressions alone may still be life-saving.5 It’s far better to do something than to do nothing if you are afraid and doubtful of your knowledge and abilities.
+Remember, the difference between you doing something and doing nothing could be someone’s life.
+1 For more information in this regard check out our ACLS BLS recertification online and take CPR online classes.

 Learn about BLS vs ACLS relation by checking out our online courses like online ACLS recertification and BLS certification and recertification courses.